ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 your-website-name.servbay.demo

-2. Technical Insights and Advantages
+2. Technical Details and Benefits

 /Applications/ServBay/var/log/php/php_error.log